 - Auxiliary Equipment.
 There are a variety of ways to set up fax machines, modems, and answering machines to work with the system.
 To connect a telephone and a standard device on the same extension, see "Combination Extensions" below. - Doorphones.
 You can connect up to two doorphones to the system.
-Do not connect doorphones to extension 10, 11, 16, 17, 22, 23, 28, 29, 34, 35, 40, 41, 46, 47, 52, or 53. - PARTNER MAILTM.
+Do not connect doorphones to extension 10, 11, 16, 17, 22, 23, 28, 29, 34, 35, 40, 41, 46, 47, 52, or 53. - Voice Messaging Systems.
+The system supports either of the following voice messaging systems: - The PARTNER MAILTM System.
 You can connect either a 2-port system, which connects to two extension jacks and supports up to 20 subscribers, or a 4-port system, which connects to four extension jacks and supports up to 40 subscribers.
-Do not connect PARTNER MAIL to extension 10, 16, 22, 28, 34, 40, 46, or 52, to keep them available for power failure use. - Call Reporting Devices.
+Do not connect PARTNER MAIL to extension 10, 16, 22, 28, 34, 40, 46, or 52, to keep them available for power failure use. - The PARTNER MAIL VSTM System.
+This system, which resembles a 206 module, resides in the control unit and provides voice messaging capabilities for up to 10 subscribers.
+An optional Mailbox Expansion Card can extend service for up to 20 subscribers. - Call Reporting Devices.
 You can connect either a serial printer or a call accounting device, such as AT&T's Call Accounting Terminal, to the SMDR jack on the primary processor module for recording and/or analyzing call activity. - In-Range Out-of-Building Protectors.
 Installing phones in a different building from the control unit requires AT&T In-Range Out-of-Building (IROB) protectors, to prevent damage due to lightning.
 (IROBS must be installed by a qualified technician.)